patrickikhidero/user-creation-image/README.md

-## Building A Creation End point
+## Building A User Creation End point

 ### User Creation  --> (Backend Assessment)

 ## Description
-Create a endpoints that allows user creation, upload user image, connect to external API and send email.
+Create an endpoints that allows user creation, upload user image, connect to external API and send email.
 On user creation, send a dummy email to the user's email address, also, connect to free external api either currency and weather through the endpoint you create.

 ### User
 a User is referred as an individual using the the application.